Practical training for all your REACH, CLP and BPR needs

 Join us for free as a Silver Subscriber to receive regular alerts, keeping you up-to-date with all our events and training courses.

-- 2 April - Supplying Goods into the EU, Managing your SVHC Obligations, Oxford
+- 8 October - Supplying Goods into the EU, Managing your SVHC Obligations, London

-- NEW 13 May - Hazard Communication for Small Businesses, London
+- 3 December - REACH and Small Businesses, London

 Meet the Trainers